DappDevs/presentations/content/about-ethereum.md

 ???

-TODO: I think we should re-organize the materials a little a rough idea to start a conversation
+The real reason why Ethereum works is due to economic incentives.
-1. What is a vanilla crypto currency
+The consensus and mining processes for adding to the blockchain are secured using a combination of different economic incentives.
-2. History (why did the ETH project start)
+The way transactions are verified, processed and paid for also have to do with economics, as the miners have incentives to mine transactions due to the fees they can recoup for doing so.
-3. What makes ETH different
+Decentralized applications also need to make use of economic incentives to ensure their featuresets are not manipulated by a malicious third party, whether it be a botnet with 1000's of Ethereum addresses, or a "whale" that has many orders of magnitude more tokens or ether than the average user.
-4. How does one use the ETH network (user stories)
+Economics also dictate HOW you code, as you don't want hold vast amounts of funds in insecure smart contracts, at least more than what either party is willing to lose.

-For the first time in history, we can re-write the economic rules of large industries.
+The implications of this are probably the most exciting outcome of blockchain technology in general.
-Ethereum enables some facinating new economic rules for interacting with the digital economy.
+For the first time in history, we can re-write the economic rules of large industries and networks!

 ---